ElaoInfra/packer-template-debian-8-amd64/README.md

 * No longer add vagrant public ssh key to docker build
 * Disable splash screen during preseed
 * Use google dns servers
-* Use httpredir debian mirror
+* Use debian httpredir as apt sources
-* Add contrib and non-free debian softwares